 Then, he was asked for his mobile too.
 He mentioned a dog, allegedly the same who was previously threatening the other group members, now growling at him.

-The fourth groupmember was led to the room described above, where he was forced to undress.
-There, three police officers were standing together with the others two group members, while the first respondent had been brought in a separated room some minutes before.
+The fourth group member was led to the room described above, where he was forced to undress.
+There, three police officers were standing together with the others two group members, while the first respondent had been brought in a separate room some minutes before.

-As soon the fourth group member was caught, the first respondent in the separated space described having be beaten with batons for an unknown number of times, allegedly as a punishment.
+As soon as the fourth group member was caught, the first respondent in the separate space described having been beaten with batons an unknown number of times, supposedly as a punishment.
 He mentioned that a female police officer was present, together with two male officers.
-They beat the respondent, while they were supposedly insulting him at the same time.
+They allegedly beat the respondent, while insulting him at the same time.

 “Two male officers beat me in front of the policewoman (…) They were angry, maybe they were using bad words, but I couldn’t understand what they told me.”

-Reportedly the authorities tried to communicate with the respondents using translator.
-They wrote something in their laptop, but the respondent couldn’t understand, since he was not able to read.
-Thus, the officers reportedly became angry and they hit again the respondent with 2 or 3 batons blows.
+Reportedly the authorities tried to communicate with the respondents using a translator.
+They wrote something on their laptop, but the respondent couldn’t understand, since he was not able to read.
+Subsequently, the officers reportedly became angry and they hit the respondent again with 2 or 3 baton blows.

 “They wrote something in English, after that they translated it in Pashto (…), but I’m not able to read and write.
 So they asked me «why can’t you do anything? » and they beat me again”.

-At around 4:00 am they arrived at a spot near the Serbian border (approximate location: 45.055263, 19.099677), where they were ordered to go out of the vehicle one-by-one.
-When the first respondent went out, the officers closed the door.
-Thus, the other members couldn’t see what was happening: the same procedure was followed with all the respondents.
-Each group member was asked for his moneys and his mobile, even if the officers broken the mobiles of the group previously.
-Subsequently each member was beaten with batons on the back for 5 times each.
+At around 4 AM they arrived at a spot near the Serbian border (approximate location: 45.055263, 19.099677), where they were ordered to go out of the vehicle one by one.
+When the first respondent went out, the officers closed the door so the other members couldn’t see what was happening.
+The same procedure was followed with all the respondents.
+Each group member was reportedly asked for his money and his mobile, even if the officers broke the mobiles of the group previously.
+Subsequently, each member was beaten with batons on the back 5 times each.
 One respondent recalled that his camp card was checked.

-The respondents explained that they ran away immediately after having been beaten and having been told by the Croatian authorities to go back Serbia.
+The respondents explained that they ran away immediately after having been beaten and told by the Croatian authorities to go back to Serbia.

-After that the group walked some hours until reach a safe place near Šid around 8 am, on 4th February.
+After that, the group walked some hours until they reached a safe place near Šid around 8 AM, on 4th February.